 60 years since 1960 U.S. Open

 Arnold Palmer could do almost no wrong during the summer of 1960.
 Fresh from claiming his second Green Jacket at the Masters in April, he won the U.S. Open after starting his final round seven shots behind.
-Kingdom turns the clock back to golf’s ultimate feat of derring-do at Cherry Hills Country Club on its 60th anniversary
+60 years on, Kingdom turns the clock back to golf’s ultimate feat of derring-do at Cherry Hills Country Club

 Cherry Hills Country Club on the outskirts of Denver, Colorado was the scene, and Saturday, June 18, 1960 was its appointed date with destiny.